Albert Einstein: Theory of critical opalescence

 Einstein returned to the problem of thermodynamic fluctuations, giving a treatment of the density variations in a fluid at its critical point.
 Ordinarily the density fluctuations are controlled by the second derivative of the free energy with respect to the density.
 At the critical point, this derivative is zero, leading to large fluctuations.
 The effect of density fluctuations is that light of all wavelengths is scattered, making the fluid look milky white.
 Einstein relates this to Rayleigh scattering, which is what happens when the fluctuation size is much smaller than the wavelength, and which explains why the sky is blue.
 Einstein quantitatively derived critical opalescence from a treatment of density fluctuations, and demonstrated how both the effect and Rayleigh scattering originate from the atomistic constitution of matter.

+1905 – Annus Mirabilis papers

+The Annus Mirabilis papers are four articles pertaining to the photoelectric effect (which gave rise to quantum theory), Brownian motion, the special theory of relativity, and E = mc2 that Einstein published in the Annalen der Physik scientific journal in 1905.
+These four works contributed substantially to the foundation of modern physics and changed views on space, time, and matter.
+The four papers are: